lazerwalker/dotfiles/SETUP.md

 * License is in 1password

 ## Safari
-* Set default browser to DuckDuckGo
+* Set default browser to DuckDuckGo: Open new browser tab, click magnifying glass in search/URL bar, click DDG

 ## Keyboard Settings
 * Caps lock as ctrl